Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Introduction

-For instance, suppose there are two README files in the cloud drive, one with the official installation commands and the other with the malicious commands written by the attacker.
-If the user provides a prompt "Follow the README instructions in the cloud drive", there can be two possible control and data flow cases depending on the interpretation of the LLM agents---i.e., (i) the first fetches the official README and execute the official instructions and (ii) the second fetches the malicious README and execute the malicious instructions.
-While the user expected the first case with respect to her/his prompt, the second case, which is the attacker's intention, can be executed, apparently violating the user's intention.
-While the root cause of this problem seems to be in the user's unclear and ambiguous prompt, it is far beyond user's capability to precisely expect all possible cases and control the behavior of the LLM agent only through the prompt.
+For instance, suppose the user asks the agent to find the installation instructions of a software program and install it.
+Assuming the agent is integrated with a web search tool and a shell tool, the agent may search for the README file from the web and fetch a README file from a fake repository.
+The README file, which seemingly contains the installation instructions, may contain malicious commands that download the attacker's script and run it on the user's system, allowing the attacker to control the user's system.
+While the root cause of this problem seems to be in the user's ambiguous and unsafe prompt, it is far beyond the user's capability to precisely expect all possible cases and control the behavior of the LLM agent only through the prompt.

-To mitigate the aforementioned security challenges, this paper proposes \emph{Prompt Flow Integrity}~(\sys), a system security-oriented solution to protect LLM agents.
+To mitigate the aforementioned challenges, this paper proposes \emph{Prompt Flow Integrity}~(\sys), a system security-oriented solution to protect LLM agents.
 Rethinking and adapting the best practices of system security, \sys represents a significant step towards providing robust security guarantees for LLM agents.

-The design of \sys is guided by three core principles.
-First, \sys identifies untrusted data based on data source, leveraging plugin-specific attributes embedded in the plugin results.
-This allows \sys to determine whether data provided to the LLM agent is trusted or untrusted, which forms the security foundation of its protection.
-Second, \sys enforces the principle of least privilege by isolating the agent into two components: a trusted agent for processing trusted data and an untrusted agent for processing untrusted data.
-As such, the attacker-controlled untrusted data is strictly contained within the untrusted agent, strictly limiting its impact on trusted data and the user's sensitive data.
-Third, \sys oversees the agent's prompt interpretation process to detect any unintended, attacker-exploitable behavior.
-To this end, \sys employs a data flow tracking and validation mechanism to ensure that the agent's behavior is consistent with the user's intention.
+The design of \sys is guided by three core features.
+First, \sys enforces the principle of least privilege by isolating the agent into two components: a trusted agent for processing trusted data and an untrusted agent for processing untrusted data with restricted privileges.
+As such, the attacker-controlled untrusted data is strictly contained within the untrusted agent, limiting its impact on the user's sensitive data.
+Second, \sys securely processes untrusted data by replacing untrusted data with a data ID, and provides mechanisms to reference and compute untrusted data without exposing the data itself, preventing prompt injection attacks.
+Third, \sys employs privilege escalation guardrails to prevent potential misuse of untrusted data in privileged operations, ensuring that the agent's behavior is consistent with the user's intention.
+Further, \sys develops a fine-grained policy framework to enforce the security principles specially designed for LLM agents.